Last updated on September 7th, 2019 at 07:18 pm

 - Cuts overhead expenses long-term

-- Broader potential customers beyond local area
+- Broader potential customers beyond the local area

 - Easy to pivot and make changes as you learn your audience and USP